A Unified and Controllable Framework for Layered Image Generation with Visual Effects: Introduction

 In this work, we address these limitations and enable controllable, versatile, and realistic layered editing from three complementary perspectives: a unified generation paradigm, publicly available training data, and a standardized benchmark.
-We present \ours{}, a novel framework designed to generate images as a composition of foreground layers and background layers, explicitly embedding visual effects such as shadows and reflections.
+We present \ours{}, a novel framework designed to generate images as a composition of FG layers and background layers, explicitly embedding visual effects such as shadows and reflections.
+Unlike standard editing models that output a single flattened composite, our layered representation guarantees that unedited content is perfectly preserved while remaining freely editable for downstream modifications.
 This unified architecture simultaneously integrates diverse conditioning inputs and supports three generation modes: background-conditioned foreground layer generation (\textbf{FG\_Gen}), foreground-conditioned background generation (\textbf{BG\_Gen}), and text-to-all layer generation (\textbf{Text2All}).
-In \textbf{BG\_Gen}, \ours{} further restores the foreground’s missing visual effects while preserving its identity, enabling the resulting foreground layer to remain fully editable in subsequent operations.
+In \textbf{BG\_Gen}, where user-provided foreground assets typically lack effects, \ours{} restores the missing effects while preserving identity, producing an editable RGBA FG for subsequent operations.

-To enable \ours{} training, we introduce \dataset{}, a new dataset of 48K natural images with faithfully decomposed RGBA foreground and background layers.
-Critically, these foregrounds accurately preserve effects like shadows and reflections in relation to the object and its transparency.
-We will release \dataset{} to facilitate the research and development of models capable of capturing these complex, physically-based interactions.
+To enable \ours{} training, we introduce \dataset{}, the first publicly available dataset of 48K natural images with faithfully decomposed RGBA FG and BG layers.
+Critically, these FGs accurately preserve effects like shadows and reflections in relation to the object and its transparency.
+We will release \dataset{} to facilitate the research and development of models capable of capturing these complex, scene-consistent visual effects.

 Furthermore, we introduce \benchmark{} to establish a standardized measure for our method and future research.
-Evaluation in layer editing and generation has been challenging, as prior work relies on bespoke protocols and user studies. \benchmark{} provides the first public benchmark for this task, featuring 242 real-world images sourced from six diverse datasets, each meticulously decomposed by human experts into high-fidelity, text-paired layers that accurately capture complex visual effects.
+Evaluation in layer editing and generation has been challenging, as prior work relies on bespoke protocols and user studies. \benchmark{} provides the first public benchmark for this task, featuring 242 real-world images sourced from 6 diverse datasets, each meticulously decomposed by human experts into high-fidelity, text-paired layers that accurately capture complex visual effects.
 On \benchmark{}, our method achieves superior layer generation while preserving object identity, spatial fidelity, and visual coherence.